-For you who want to take travelling 15 minutes from Kuala Lumpur, you can visit the Sunway Lagoon.
-It is an amusement park which was opened in 1993 in Petaling Jaya.
+For you who want to take traveling 15 minutes from Kuala Lumpur, you can visit the Sunway Lagoon.
+It is an amusement park that was opened in 1993 in Petaling Jaya.
 Enjoy more than 80 rides and attractions from several different theme parks in the area.

 4. The Kuala Lumpur Butterfly Park

-Seeing varieties of butterfly in this park which houses over 5,000 butterflies.
-In addition 5,000 butterflies, the largest landscaped garden in the world has exotic plants, turtles, insects and fish.
+Seeing varieties of butterflies in this park which houses over 5,000 butterflies.
+In addition to 5,000 butterflies, the largest landscaped garden in the world has exotic plants, turtles, insects, and fish.

 5. Zoo Negara

-The zoo opened in 1963 by Malaysia’s first minister, Tunku Abdul Rahman has to visit.
-You can see many species of mammals, reptiles, amphibians, fish and birds displayed at the zoo.
+The zoo was opened in 1963 by Malaysia’s first minister, Tunku Abdul Rahman has to visit.
+You can see many species of mammals, reptiles, amphibians, fish, and birds displayed at the zoo.

 6. Perdana Botanical Gardens

-Visit the oldest and most popular park in Kuala Lumpur when you having the vacation in Kuala Lumpur.
-The park used by the British to build their homes during the colonial times becomes the beautiful park.
+Visit the oldest and most popular park in Kuala Lumpur when you having a vacation in Kuala Lumpur.
+The park used by the British to build their homes during colonial times becomes a beautiful park.
 You can start your morning activity here by doing exercise.

 Religious Tourist Attractions in Kuala Lumpur

-Because many religions embraced by the Malays, you can see many histories of every religion.
-You can see historical relics in the form of temples, mosques and more here.
+Because many religions are embraced by the Malays, you can see many histories of every religion.
+You can see historical relics in the form of temples, mosques, and more here.

 1. Batu Caves

-The caves holding three large and several other small temples in them is illustrious limestone caves.
-Some of these caves date back to over 400 million years with the story of mythology.
+The caves hold three large and several other small temples them is illustrious limestone caves.
+Some of these caves date back over 400 million years with the story of mythology.
 The craves having the three major caves, Cathedral Cave, Art Gallery Cave, and Museum Cave decorated with paintings are depictions of Hindu mythology.

 2. The National Mosque of Malaysia

-The mosque opening to Muslims, as well as non-Muslims, have exquisite artistry and palatial grandeur.
-It is the modern Muslim architecture has colourful decorations in light pale and turquoise colours highlight.
-One of the interesting things here exhibits depicting Islam culture enrapture many.
+The mosque opening to Muslims, as well as non-Muslims, has exquisite artistry and palatial grandeur.
+It is modern Muslim architecture has colorful decorations in light pale and turquoise colors highlight.
+One of the interesting things here exhibits depicting Islam culture enraptures many.

 3. Thean Hou Temple